 Veterinary Business Development (VBD) was founded in 1990 by veterinary surgeon Douglas Hutchison after he identified the potential for a commercial database of veterinary surgeons and subsequently created the Vetfile brand – still the UK’s largest and most accurate veterinary database.

 With ready-made access to every veterinary surgeon in the UK, expansion into veterinary publishing was the logical next step.
 Titles including Veterinary Times (a weekly news journal), The Veterinary Business Journal and VN Times (a nursing title) took the publishing arm from strength to strength and the business grew quickly to become the UK veterinary sector’s leading communication provider.
-In 2015, VBD launched vet times.co.uk, a website providing daily news and recruitment listings for UK veterinary professionals.
+VBD then launched vet times.co.uk, a website providing daily news and recruitment listings for UK veterinary professionals.

 Campaign objective and Project background